hayeah/sike-react-course/js-bling-bling/index.md

-So how is the GPU faster than the GPU?
+So how is the GPU faster than the CPU?
 Suppose we want to combine a red bitmap with a green bitmap, the CPU has to do it one pixel at a time:

 <video src="CPU-composite.mp4" controls autoplay loop></video>